-From the late 1800s to just before 1950, lead-arsenate pesticides were used in orchards, primarily apple and pear.
-These pesticides left lasting arsenic and lead contamination in soil.
+From the late 1800s to just before 1950, lead-arsenate pesticides were used in apple and pear orchards.
+These pesticides left arsenic and lead in the soil.
 Some former orchards have been turned into neighborhoods, schools, and parks.

-We want to ensure agricultural land used for new residential housing is cleaned up before people live there.
-To achieve this goal, we offer free soil sampling and created a group of knowledgeable business and government stakeholders to advise us on the issue.
+We want to make sure historical orchard land used for new housing is cleaned up before people live there.
+To help residents we offer free soil sampling and technical help with cleanups.

 Is your property affected?